shengyao1998/Image_Resizing/README.md

 ## 4. Noise Filtering
 Filter out the noise of the image, ensure having an clear input image

-# Project Description
+# Project Objective & Description
+### Objectives
-Image Resizing Program was mainly developed to rescale the pixels, or ratio of an images without scaling the original image quality.
-This is done by adding an extra image toward the side of the target image, expanding the whole image without interfering the target image.
+This program was mainly developed to rescale the pixels, or ratio of an image without rescaling the original image quality.

-Another main purpose for this project is to standardized all the documentation template for my all of my upcoming project which include the following items:
+Another main purpose for this project is to test and standardized all the documentation template for all of my future projects.
+All upcoming program will use the same set of documentation template which include the following files:

 1. README.md
 2. SETUP.md
-3. CHANGE_LOG.ipynb
+3. CHANGE_LOG.md
 4. DEBUG_GUIDE.md
-5. BUG_TRACKER.ipynb
+5. BUG_TRACKER.md
 6. ...

 # Installation